Within Our Gates: Cast

-Production background
+Production

+Within Our Gates was produced when early film studios in America's first motion picture industry were based in Fort Lee, New Jersey at the beginning of the 20th century.

 Often regarded in the context of D.W.
-Griffith's The Birth of a Nation, which had appeared five years earlier, Micheaux's project has been considered by critics as a response film to Griffith's.
+Griffith's The Birth of a Nation (1915), Micheaux's project has been considered by critics as a response.
 The film's portrayal of lynching shows "what Blacks knew and Northern Whites refused to believe", turning the "accusation of 'primitivism'... back onto White Southern culture".

-Also in this period was the Chicago Race Riot of 1919, in which white mobs killed numerous Black people, and burned residential districts, leaving thousands of Black citizens homeless.
+Also during this period was the Chicago Race Riot of 1919, in which white mobs killed numerous Black people, and burned residential districts, leaving thousands of Black citizens homeless.
 The critic Ronald J. Green believes that Micheaux had seen that Black citizens had fought back in Chicago, and chose the title with an allusion to the risk to whites in future racial violence.

-Within Our Gates was the second of more than 40 films directed by Micheaux.
+Within Our Gates was the second of more than forty films directed by Micheaux.
 On a limited budget, Micheaux had to use borrowed costumes and props.
 He had no opportunity to reshoot scenes.

+Preservation

-After being presumed lost for decades, the film was found when a single print, titled La Negra (The Black Woman), was discovered in Spain in the 1970s.
+After being presumed lost for decades, the film was found when a single print, titled La Negra (The Black Woman), was discovered in 1979 Spain by film historian Thomas Cripps.
 A brief sequence in the middle of the film was lost.
-Only four of the original English intertitles survived, the rest having been replaced with Spanish intertitles when the film was distributed in Spain in the 1920s.
+Only four of the original English intertitles survived, the rest having been replaced with Spanish intertitles when acquired by the Filmoteca Española for Pts 4,000 in 1956.

 In 1993, the Library of Congress Motion Picture Conservation Center restored the film as closely as possible to the original.
-Scott Simmon translated the Spanish titles back into English.
-He removed explanatory material added for Spanish audiences.
-He drew from the style and diction used by Micheaux in his novels and in the intertitles for Body and Soul, his only silent film to survive with the original intertitles.
+Scott Simmon translated the Spanish titles back into English, removed explanatory material added for Spanish audiences, and drew from the style and diction used by Micheaux in his novels and in the intertitles for Body and Soul, his only silent film to survive with the original intertitles.
 The missing sequence was summarized with an intertitle frame.